timescale/docs/timescaledb/how-to-guides/hypertables/drop.md

-# Dropping a Hypertable
+# Drop a hypertable

 Dropping a hypertable works just like the standard `DROP TABLE` command, where TimescaleDB will correspondingly delete all chunks belonging to the hypertable.

 ```sql